Teka222/requirement-analysis/README.md

 5. **Provides a Basis for Validation and Testing**
    Well-defined requirements serve as the foundation for creating test cases, ensuring the final product meets the expected standards and user needs.
+## Key Activities in Requirement Analysis

+The Requirement Analysis phase involves several important activities that help ensure clear, complete, and validated requirements:

+- **Requirement Gathering**
+  Collecting initial information from stakeholders, users, and other sources about their needs and expectations for the software.

+- **Requirement Elicitation**
+  Engaging with stakeholders through interviews, workshops, brainstorming, and surveys to uncover detailed requirements and clarify unclear points.

+- **Requirement Documentation**
+  Organizing and recording the gathered requirements clearly and systematically in documents such as requirement specifications, use cases, and user stories.

+- **Requirement Analysis and Modeling**
+  Analyzing the documented requirements for feasibility, consistency, and completeness.
+Modeling techniques like UML diagrams or data flow diagrams may be used to visualize and refine requirements.

+- **Requirement Validation**
+  Reviewing and verifying requirements with stakeholders to ensure they accurately reflect the needs, are achievable, and are agreed upon before development begins.